 As a rule, people will continue to do things that are familiar to them just because they are familiar.
 Which means if your audience can recognize your blog posts on Pinterest, you now have the upper hand.
-They’ll likely click on your posts over and over because it’s familiar.
+When they’re searching for answers to a problem they have, they’ll likely click on your posts over and over because it’s familiar.

 Convenient, right?
 Then all you gotta do is wow them with your content and grab them with your irresistible, strategically placed opt-ins.
 (Pssst…super awesome designer here.
 I can help with literally all of that!
 Go check out my services if you’re ready to take this thing to the next level!)